Providing opportunities for youth, young adults and their families to grow in their relationship with the Creator

 Bible Study & Mentorship

-We nurture both spiritual and personal growth through activities such as Bible Studies, discussion groups, and 1-on-1 mentorship with staff and volunteers.
+We nurture both spiritual and personal growth through activities such as small groups, discussion groups, and 1-on-1 mentorship with staff and volunteers.
 We value the contributions of cultural mentors, hosting Indigenous Christian leaders to share about their integration of faith and culture.
 We also encourage leadership development through service opportunities (including past trips with YWAM Homes of Hope) and training programs at Camp Qwanoes.

 Many of our youth and families desire connection with a faith community.
 Reality Church has been one of our main partners over the years.
 We have helped connect individuals with rides to church, and partnered with local youth groups that provide safe, loving spaces for our teens to gather on weekends.